ecmwf/earthkit-data/README.md

     $ conda install earthkit-data -c conda-forge

-This will bring in any necessary binaries dependencies for you.
+This will bring in some necessary binaries dependencies for you.

 ## License